swentel/indieweb/README.md

 Pingbacks and webmentions are stored in a simple entity type called webmentions as user 1.
 An overview of collected links is available at admin/content/webmentions.

+To create an account, you need to authenticate with https://indieauth.com/ which requires you to add the "rel=me" attribute on links to your social accounts.
+See https://indieauth.com/setup for full instructions.

 To configure:

 - Add the webmention header tags to html.html.twig (or use hooks to only add these head tags on certain pages).